 Take a close look at the following scenario:

-In the countries, where English is not a native or official language, candidates face major difficulties in the Reading module.
+In countries, where English is not a native or official language, candidates face major difficulties in the Reading module.
 Most of the candidates are weak in Reading and their score continuously fluctuates here.
 So, it needs more attention than the other modules.
-For both the Writing and Speaking modules, candidates may follow some techniques which will make it easy for them to score better and give more time to spend in Reading and Listening.
+For both the Writing and Speaking modules, candidates may follow some techniques which will make it easy for them to score better and give them more time to spend Reading and Listening.
 It has been also observed from studying some IELTS scores of many candidates that the scores of Writing and Speaking are more stable than Reading and Listening.
 So, to secure an overall band score, even though the result of Reading is a bit low, candidates need to focus more on Speaking and Writing.

 As far as the second case is concerned, the strategy to practice has to be perfect.
 Otherwise, there will be no development in the final result.
 First, a candidate must learn about every type of Reading and listening question individually.
-Then, they should attempt for the partial mock test, and then, complete mock test.
+Then, they should attempt the partial mock test, and then, complete the mock test.
 Doing everything together will result in confusion and it will take you nowhere.

 For speaking you should take a compact preparation on the very recent topics.
 Nowadays, you can follow different blogs and websites on IELTS which provide the recent speaking topic cards collected from recent IELTS candidates.
-These are my suggestions which I’ve set for you all after having chats and discussions with some top scorers in IELTS exam in 2018.
+These are my suggestions which I’ve set for you all after having chats and discussions with some top scorers in the IELTS exam in 2018.